OEM-Sartorius-Data-Analytics/SIMCAQ-LINUX-GUIDE/CompileCustomAppsUbuntu.md

 *AC_PROG_CXX* checks to see which C++ compiler you have.

 *AC_PROG_INSTALL* sets the output variable INSTALL to the name of a BSD-compatible install program, if one is found in the current PATH.
+If not then it uses install-sh which automake will install at the root of your package directory if it's not there yet.

 *PKG_PROG_PKG_CONFIG* checks for an implementation of pkg-config.